Institutional Response Sequence to Congressional Rotation Initiatives (1990–2001)

 Beginning in 1996, multiple states adopted ballot-instruction initiatives directing Members of Congress to support a constitutional amendment establishing congressional term limits.
 These systems typically included voter instruction language, candidate pledge mechanisms, and ballot notation identifying candidates according to their response.

 Unlike the earlier state rotation provisions, these systems did not attempt to regulate eligibility.
-Instead they attempted to influence congressional tenure through informational signaling at the ballot interface.
+Instead they operated through informational signaling at the ballot interface.
+This phase represents the indirect ballot-based pathway that followed judicial foreclosure of state-enacted rotation mechanisms.

 See: Ballot Instruction Phase (1996–2000).